albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 The header can be customized using :ref:`flight-plan-table-columns-select` and the font size can be adjusted in options on page :ref:`options-display-and-text`.

 .. figure:: ../images/flightplanheader.jpg

-      Header of a flight plan with all labels enabled.
+      Header of a flight plan with all labels except wind information enabled.

 .. _flight-plan-table: